Humphrey Gilbert: Newfoundland and death

-After discussions with Edward Hayes and William Cox, captain and master of Golden Hind respectively, Gilbert decided on 31 August to return.
+After discussions with Edward Hayes and William Cox, captain and master of Golden Hind respectively, Gilbert decided on 31 August to return to England.
 The fleet made good speed, clearing Cape Race after two days, and was soon clear of land.
+At some point in the voyage, a sea monster was sighted, said to have resembled a lion with glaring eyes.
 Gilbert had stepped on a nail on the Squirrel and on 2 September went aboard Golden Hind to have his foot bandaged and to discuss means of keeping the two little ships together on their Atlantic crossing.
 Gilbert refused to leave Squirrel and after a strong storm they had a spell of clear weather and made fair progress.
 Gilbert went aboard Golden Hind again, visited with Hayes and insisted once more on returning to Squirrel, even though Hayes insisted she was over-gunned and unsafe for sailing.
 Nearly 900 mi away from Cape Race, near the Azores, they encountered high waves of heavy seas, "breaking short and high Pyramid wise", said Hayes.On 9 September, Squirrel was nearly overwhelmed but recovered.
 Despite the persuasions of others, who wished him to take to the larger vessel, Gilbert stayed put and was observed sitting in the stern of his frigate, reading a book.
 When Golden Hind came within hailing distance, the crew heard Gilbert cry out repeatedly, "We are as near to Heaven by sea as by land!" as he lifted his palm to the skies to illustrate his point.
 At midnight the frigate's lights were extinguished and the watch on Golden Hind cried out "the Generall was cast away".
 Squirrel had gone down with all hands.
 It is thought Gilbert's reading material was the Utopia of Sir Thomas More, which contains the following passage: "He that hathe no grave is covered with the skye: and, the way to heaven out of all places is of like length and distance."